Radiative-Structured Neural Operator for Continuous Spectral Super-Resolution: Methodology

-In this section, we propose a novel method termed \textit{Guidance Matrix Projection}, based on the formulation in \Cref{sec:problem_formulation}.
-We seek a physically plausible HSI estimate that remains close to the guidance matrix $Z$ while satisfying the constraint in \eqref{eq:SY=X}.
+In this section, we propose a novel method termed \textit{Angular-Consistent Projection}, based on the formulation in \Cref{sec:problem_formulation}.
+We seek a physically plausible HSI estimate that remains close to the prior $Z$ while satisfying the constraint in \eqref{eq:Y=SX}.
 To achieve this, we can consider the following affine space projection problem:

 where $\text{SAM}(\cdot, \cdot)$ denotes the Spectral Angle Mapper (SAM), a widely used metric for measuring spectral similarity between two HSIs.
 It is defined as